 At the identified wastewater treatment facilities, one litre grab samples of influent are collected and transported at <5°C to the testing facility.
 Table 1 summarises the sample collection, concentration, RNA extraction and PCR methods for partner laboratories.
 A positive PCR test result is defined as detection of any SARS-CoV-2 gene target (amongst the N, E or RdRP genes).
-A negative PCR test is defined as failure to detect the N, E or RdRP genes along with a negative internal control.
+A negative PCR test is defined as a positive internal control without a positive N, E or RdRP gene target.
+An invalid test result is defined as failure to detect the N, E or RdRP genes along with a negative internal control.
 Quantitative PCR results in genome copies/ml were log-transformed when graphed.
 All RT-PCR detection methodologies use in-built positive and negative controls to eliminate processing errors or contamination.
 Quantitative testing (in copies/ml of wastewater) is conducted by the NICD using a fourplex RT-qPCR assay.
 The Allplex 2019-nCoV assay (Seegene, catalogue number RP10243X) includes proprietary primers and probes that amplify the E, N and RdRP genes.
 The assay also amplifies an internal control that helps monitor for PCR inhibition.
 Standard curves, from which SARS-CoV-2 copy numbers are calculated, are constructed using the EDX SARS-CoV-2 Standard (Exact Diagnostic, catalogue number COV019) consisting of synthetic RNA transcripts containing the E, N and RdRP genes.